Irish Wolfhound Common Health Concerns

 As previously stated above, these screenings are performed by BOARD CERTIFIED Veterinary Cardiologists.
 Boarded veterinary cardiologists with Diplomate status in either the ACVIM (American College of Veterinary Internal Medicine/Cardiology subspecialty) or the ECVIM (European College of Veterinary Internal Medicine/Cardiology).

 2—An Echocardiogram (or “echo”) is painless and non-invasive ultrasonic imaging that allows the cardiologist to visualize the physical condition and structure of the heart, and assess its overall health.
 An echo can show leakage of blood through the valves, the size of the heart, abnormal communications between the left and the right sides of the heart, and heart muscle contractility.
-DCM as well as Premature Ventricular Contractions is diagnosed by Echocardiography.
+DCM, as well as Premature Ventricular Contractions, is diagnosed by Echocardiography.
 During an Echo the heart is evaluated in real-time, live action.
 This cannot be done by any other procedure.
 During the procedure, the Diplomate takes measurements which, in turn, they cross-reference with standard measurements for the breed to determine if they perceive a thinning of the walls, enlargement of the ventricles.
 If so, then the Wolfhound may be in the early stages of DCM.
-Another important factor is that the Cardiologist acquires and establishes a baseline for the IW so that in the preceding years, they will cross reference the measurements of the wolfhounds heart and compare to the newest results.
-In doing so, they can determine if the heart has dilated, or not, from the prior year.
+Another important factor is that the Cardiologist acquires and establishes a baseline for the IW so that in the preceding years, they will cross-reference the measurements of the wolfhound’s heart and compare them to the newest results.
+In doing so, they can determine if the heart has dilated, or not from the prior year.

 3—If the dog fails to pass the Echocardiogram or if any ventricular arrhythmias, isolated or not, cardiac murmurs, atrial fibrillation, or abnormal heart rhythms are detected at any age, then further advanced classification is necessary.
-A 24-hour ambulatory electrocardiographic monitoring (Holter monitoring) system administered by the Veterinary Cardiologist diplomate needs to be performed.
+A 24-hour ambulatory electrocardiographic monitoring (Holter monitoring) system administered by a Veterinary Cardiologist diplomate needs to be performed.
 A Holter monitor is a portable device used to continuously monitor the electrical activity of the heart.
 Its extended recording period is useful for observing occasional or intermittent cardiac arrhythmias that may be difficult to identify during a 20-minute Echocardiogram assessment.
-Undiagnosed or unknown malignant VPC's can result in feinting, collapse (syncope) or worse, sudden cardiac arrest.
+Undiagnosed or unknown malignant VPCs can result in fainting, collapse (syncope), or worse, sudden cardiac arrest.

 Truth: AN EKG does not reveal aberrations nor does it clear the hound of DCM, abnormalities of the pericardium, possible tumors, blood clots, etc..
 Only an Echocardiogram can do this.
 All Cardiologist experts view ANNUAL Echocardiograms as a critical component in order to even consider diagnosing dogs as normal.

 Truth: Cardiac auscultation is not sufficient for diagnosing cardiac disease.
-All Cardiologist experts view Echocardiograms as a critical component in order to even consider diagnosing dogs as normal.
+All cardiologists view Echocardiograms as a critical component in order to even consider diagnosing dogs as normal.

 Myth #3: My local Veterinarian is qualified to diagnose my Wolfhound’s heart health.

 Why?
-Yearly cardiac evaluations can cost, depending on your region, $850-$1,000 or more, per a Wolfhound.
+Yearly cardiac evaluations can cost, depending on your region, $850-$1,000 or more for each Wolfhound.
 If your Irish Wolfhound is diagnosed with cardiac disease, pharmaceutical expenses for their heart health management, just as in humans, can be very costly as drugs regularly increase in price.
 Parenthetically, the drugs used for treating heart conditions are the same ones used for humans.
 See my Expenses page.
-Again, approximately 1 in 4 IW’s will develop cardiac disease before the age of 6.
+Again, approximately 1 in 4 IWs will develop cardiac disease before the age of 6.

 Portosystemic Shunt (PSS) or Liver Shunt